 Harmony Singers Annual Show

-The Harmony Singers of Pittsburgh will present their 46th annual spring show on Saturday, April 12 at 8 p.m. and Sunday, April 13 at 2:30 p.m., at the Chartiers Valley Intermediate School, 2030 Swallow Hill Road, Pittsburgh, PA 15220.
+The Harmony Singers of Pittsburgh presented their 46th annual spring show on Saturday, April 12 at 8 p.m. and Sunday, April 13 at 2:30 p.m. at the Chartiers Valley Intermediate School, 2030 Swallow Hill Road, Pittsburgh, PA 15220.

-While the Harmony Singers is primarily a choral group, their annual show features several choreographed numbers including a tap dance.
+While the Harmony Singers is primarily a choral group, their annual show featured several choreographed numbers, including a tap dance.

 Cynthia G. Pratt is the choral director; Carol Karl is the accompanist.

-A free-will collection will take place after each performance for the benefit of the Watchful Shepherd USA.
+A free-will collection was taken after each performance for the benefit of the Watchful Shepherd USA.
 The charity works with families to prevent child abuse.